 Firstly though, I’d like to state (even if it’s only to set the record straight with a female Dutch friend) that it’s not a sexual position involving stroopwafel, a dimly lit room and Andres Hazes in the background.
 With a little imagination, perhaps it could be — but let’s not get distracted.

 So please, enlighten me.
-I know in the UK and USA, ‘Dooring’ as it’s called when you take someone out on a bicycle with your door, is a major problem.
+I know in the UK and US practice of “Dooring” — as it’s called when you take someone out on a bicycle with your door — is a major problem.
 For the sake of mankind, let’s get to the bottom of this once and for all.
 Do you guys actually practice what you reach or are you venerable Dutchies getting credit for something you didn’t actually invent?
-Let’s settle this once and for all.

-Editor’s Note: This article was originally published on November 7 2017, but was updated for your reading pleasure on October 11 2019.
+Editor’s Note: This article was originally published on November 7 2017, but was updated in December 2020 for your reading pleasure.